 The third thoracic vertebra, also known as the T3 vertebra, is a small vertebra that plays an integral role in supporting the rib cage.
 The T3 vertebra is a strong piece of bone that interlocks with the adjacent vertebrae to provide stability and support in the thoracic spine, while still allowing for a measure of flexibility.
 Read on to learn more about the role of the T3 vertebra as well as the treatment options available for any associated conditions.

 Structure and function of the T3 vertebra

-The T3 vertebra is comprised of:
+The T3 vertebra is composed of the following:

-- Vertebral foramina that allow nerve roots to branch off the cord and exit the spinal column
+- Vertebral foramina that allow smaller nerve roots to branch off the cord and exit the spinal column

 - Matching sets of facet joints that connect the T3 to the T1 and T2 vertebrae

 - Additional facet joints that connect ribs to the vertebrae while allowing for slight articulation

 The T3 vertebra, like the other 11 thoracic vertebrae that comprise the thoracic spine, is tasked with providing support to the rib cage.
 This also means that the thoracic spine doesn’t offer the same degree of mobility as the more flexible spine segments in the neck and in the lower back.
 As a result of this stability, damage to the thoracic spine is less common than in the more active cervical spine and lumbar spine, although spinal deterioration at the thoracic spine can certainly still occur.

 Within the thoracic spine, facet joints are prone to arthritis, nerve roots can become compressed and stenosis can narrow a foramen, all of which are leading causes of upper and middle back pain.
 These conditions can each result from regular aging, disease or injury and are not mutually exclusive.
 Therefore, if you experience pain resulting from foraminal stenosis, you are likely feeling the effects of nerve compression.